 I was hoping for another really stunning sunset, it wasn’t to be.
 It was pretty but not a really knock-you-off-your-feet affair.
 I was also hoping to catch some fish, and that wasn’t to be either…I had a couple of bites, but I was late striking and missed them.
 The good news is that Tom got a couple of nice-sized bass – 12″-13″.

-For a change we had two boats, and taking a picture from a fast moving boat of another fast moving boat at sunset wasn’t easy, even at a 1/600 of a second the picture I got wasn’t as sharp as I’d like.
+For a change, we had two boats, and taking a picture from a fast-moving boat of another fast-moving boat at sunset wasn’t easy, even at 1/600 of a second the picture I got wasn’t as sharp as I’d like.
 Both boats had trolling motor problems.
 Tom’s battery was flat.
 Scott and Dash had what they presumed to be a wiring problem.
 Tom used what little juice there was and we drifted around a bit.
 Fortunately, the other batteries were fine, so we had lights and power to start the engine.

 I discovered a new use for the GPS – finding your way back to the put-in when it is dark.
 I’m sure Tom didn’t need it, but it made it a lot easier to locate the correct ‘crinkle’ on the side of the lake.
 Again, I noticed how accurate the GPS has become.
 Back at the put-in, the track is about ±2′.
 Either there are more satellites or they’ve removed the inbuilt inaccuracy in the satellite signals.

 Copyright © 2015 Gary Allman, all rights reserved.